ros2/ros2_tracing/doc/design_ros_2.md

 This might include converting existing `tracetools` scripts to more flexible Python scripts, and then plugging that into the launch system.

-### ROS 1/2 compatibility

-Finally, we could look into making analyses work on both ROS 1 and ROS 2, through a common instrumentation interface (or other abstraction).

 ## Instrumentation design

 The goal is to document ROS 2's design/architecture through descriptions of the main execution flows in order to properly design the instrumentation for it.

-### Notes on client libraries

-ROS 2 has changed the way it deals with client libraries.
-It offers a base ROS client library (`rcl`) written in C. This client library is the base for any language-specific implementation, such as `rclcpp` and `rclpy`.

-However, `rcl` is obviously fairly basic, and still does leave a fair amount of implementation work up to the client libraries.
-For example, callbacks are not at all handled in `rcl`, and are left to the client library implementations.

-This means that some instrumentation work might have to be re-done for every client library that we want to trace.
-We cannot simply instrument `rcl`, nor can we only instrument the base `rmw` interface if we want to dig into that.

-This document will (for now) mainly discuss `rcl` and `rclcpp`, but `rclpy` should eventually be added and supported.

 ### Flow description